When body tissue is damaged by a physical injury, a scar may form as the wound heals.

 This treatment works by applying compression to the wound.
 It is often used for burn treatment.
 Pressure dressings are especially useful if wounds take longer than 10 to 14 days to heal, or after skin grafting.

-It has been claimed that the use of high pressure, elastic dressings can reduce the formation of hypertrophic scars by between 60 and 85 percent.
+It has been claimed that the use of high pressure, elastic dressings can reduce the formation of hypertrophic scars by between

 Pressure dressings work by limiting the blood, oxygen, and nutrients to a wound, which reduces the rate of collagen production.